yoshall/DeepLGR/README.md

 @inproceedings{liang2020revisit,
-  title={Revisiting Convolutional Neural Networks for Citywide Crowd Flow Analytics}, author={Liang, Yuxuan and Ouyang, Kun and Wang, Yiwei and Liu, Ye and Zhang, Junbo and Zheng, Yu and Rosenblum, David S.}, booktitle={Joint European Conference on Machine Learning and Knowledge Discovery in Databases}, year={2020}, organization={Springer}
+  title={Revisiting Convolutional Neural Networks for Citywide Crowd Flow Analytics}, author={Liang, Yuxuan and Ouyang, Kun and Wang, Yiwei and Liu, Ye and Zhang, Junbo and Zheng, Yu and Rosenblum, David S.}, booktitle={The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases}, year={2020}, organization={Springer}
 }